Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 `zippier/formats/net.axolotl.zippier.ZipFormat_[format type].jar`

-We will see how we get this soon

 Moving on, if the JAR does not exist on disk it tries to download it, which is basically what the rest of the code is

 ```java